dart-lang/language/working/0546-patterns/patterns-feature-specification.md

             `dynamic` and does not have a getter whose name matches the subpattern's field name.

-            If a named field uses the shorthand syntax to infer a variable subpattern with the same name as the field, then calculate the static type using that inferred variable pattern.

     1. If `M` is a record type (of any shape) or `dynamic`, then the static type of `p` is a record type whose fields are the fields of `p` with the types of the corresponding subpatterns of `p`. *If the matched value is